iree-org/iree/README.md

 #### Pushing to a Fork

-Pushing to the `gh-pages` branch on a fork will automatically publish a GitHub Pages website at `https://[NAME].github.io/iree/`.
+Pushing to the `gh-pages` branch on a fork will automatically publish a GitHub Pages website at `https://[NAME].github.io/iree/` within 20 minutes.
 This is convenient, and will map 1:1 to what the website will look like on the main IREE repository, but it can be slow to iterate on and publishes content that might not be ready for sharing.

 #### Working Locally